SpriteSixis/Prompt-Generator-for-AI-Text-to-Image-Models/README.md

 ## Sample Images

-I have added a quick collage of images that I quickly generated by just clicking the randomize and generate button a few times just for this repo, so that you can see the versatility and variety.
+I have added a quick collage of images that I quickly generated by just clicking the randomize and generate button a few times for this repo, so that you can see the versatility and variety.
 You can hover to see the prompt that was used for each image.

-The models I used are all homemade blends from other maintstream models, but the originals are way better.
-My go-to models are: epic diffusion, counterfeitv30, rpgv4, vintedois, midjourneyv4, and redshift diffusion.
-You can get them from [Civitai](https://civitai.com/) or [Hugging Face](https://huggingface.co/models?pipeline_tag=text-to-image&p=1&sort=downloads).
+You can get local T2I or T2V AI models from [Civitai](https://civitai.com/) or [Hugging Face](https://huggingface.co/models?pipeline_tag=text-to-image&p=1&sort=downloads) and run them on [ComfyUI](https://www.comfy.org/).

 <!-- Image Collage -->
 <div align="center">